This 24-hour television news network covering Tampa Bay is part of Bright House Networks, a major cable and Internet provider founded in 2003.

 This now-defunct local news site founded in 2014 and run by Sam McCall covered Hernando, Citrus and Pasco counties with a sprinkling of national news and commentary.
 McCall also founded Real News Real Fast and sold the site to Tom Lemons in 2012.

 Founded in 2013 by Jeremy Via, the defunct HDN focused largely on public safety coverage.

 Founded in 2018 by a volunteer team, the Heron "endeavors to provide information and critical analysis concerning topics we deem to be in the public interest," according to its About Us page.
 The site published several pieces of in-depth investigative journalism prior to the county commission primaries and ceased publishing very shortly after the vote.

 The Hernando Sun bucked the trend and in 2015 began producing a monthly (now weekly) newspaper to replace the void left by the closure of the Hernando Today.
 Hernando Sun Publications LLC is licenesed to Julie Maglio and Rocco Maglio of Brooksville.
 Based on his bio, Maglio may well be the most interesting man in Hernando County.

-The Phoenix, founded in late 2014 and now defunct, was run by journalist Dorothy Famiano.
+The Phoenix, founded in 2014, is run by journalist Dorothy Famiano.
 The web-based news outlet covers a mix of breaking news, community events and politics.